Kenny Chesney Is Honoring “Guys Named Captain” in New Track

-To keep up with Brennley Brown follow her on Instagram, Twitter, and Facebook.
+To keep up with Kenny Chesney, follow him on Facebook, Instagram, Twitter.

-“Keep Coming Back” is now available everywhere you buy or stream music.
-Take a listen below and check out more new recently released music here on our ‘New Country Music’ playlist.
+“Guys Named Captain” is now available everywhere you buy or stream music.
+Take a listen below and check out more recently released music here on our ‘New Country Music’ playlist.
 Be sure to give the playlist a follow for your weekly new country music fix.

 —————